-The goals and objectives of the program have not changed.
+The goals and objectives of the program have not changed over time.
 ND SARE PDP continues to enhance sustainable agriculture education in the state and increase the knowledge base of educators and clientele.

-The four initiatives proposed in this professional development plan include the regional Beginning Farmers and Ranchers initiative, three initiatives that build on previous PDP efforts with revisions identified by the ND SARE advisory board.
+The four initiatives provided in this professional development plan included the regional Beginning Farmers and Ranchers initiative, three initiatives that build on previous PDP efforts with revisions identified by the ND SARE advisory board.
 Within each initiative there is an objective to further involve and build our relationship with the ND tribal colleges and youth.
-The broad objective for SARE PDP in North Dakota remains supporting sustainable agriculture via well trained agricultural educators.
+The broad objective for SARE PDP in North Dakota will continue to support sustainable agriculture via well trained agricultural extension educators.